edibotopic/edibotopic-website/content/notes/aspirational-procedures.md

 In any of these cases, an excellent guide is not merely accurate and functional, but also compelling: the guide makes me want to try the software.
 The software can't fulfill this role, because it can't anticipate itself.

-A guide may exhibit the simplicity, beauty, or power of a sequence of actions so well, that I later install and start using the software without ever actively following the guide, yet the guide has still been successful.
+A guide may exhibit the simplicity, beauty, or power of a sequence of actions so well, that I later install and start using the software without ever actively following the guide, and yet the guide has still been successful.